Pfern/OSODOS/docs/PUBLISHING/README.md

 The scholarly publishing cycle
 ------------------------------
+### Preprints
-**Preprints** - Assuming you have managed to draft a manuscript collaboratively into a state you all agree is ready to be sent out into the world, the next question is then where it will go.
+Assuming you have managed to draft a manuscript collaboratively into a state you all agree is ready to be sent out into the world, the next question is then where it will go.
 As the chart below shows, it is becoming increasingly common (and in more and more of the natural sciences) to send a manuscript to a [preprint](https://en.wikipedia.org/wiki/Preprint) server, such as [arXiv](http://arxiv.org), [PeerJ Preprints](https://peerj.com/preprints/), and [biorXiv](http://biorxiv.org).